Noise Levels in 97459, OR | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern 97459 sounds about 128% louder than Eastern 97459 to the human ear, a 11.9 dBA gap.
+To the human ear, noise in southern 97459 sounds about 236% louder than in northeastern 97459, a 17.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Route 101 do you need to be?